 This article is copyright © Nils Osmar 2019.

-Eventually (in a day or two) you run out of twigs and sticks, or run low on them.
+But in a day or two, you start noticing a problem.
+You’ve run out of twigs and sticks, or run low on them.
 (You’ve burned the ones that are readily available.)
 (And your body has burned all the easy-to-find debris in your cells.)

-But it’s still cold outdoors.
-So you decide to cut down a tree, and use the wood for fuel.
-So you choose an old, half-dead tree to cut down, so as to do minimal damage to the forest.
+The fire is burning low.
+And it’s still cold outside.
+So you decide to cut down a tree, and use the wood for fuel to keep the fire burning.
+You choose an old, half-dead tree to cut down, so as to do minimal damage to the forest.

 This is similar to apoptosis, a phenomenon that kicks in two or three days into a fast, when the body starts killing its own cells for fuel.
 But not healthy cells.
 It finds broken, malfunctioning senescent cells, deactivates them and begins cannibalizing them.

 The body now has fuel again, amino acids it can assemble into proteins — and as a bonus, has cleaned out its senescent cells, the cells that trigger autoimmune problems and illness.